bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-revision-get.md

 >
 > Who can execute the method: any user

-This method retrieves information about the API revisions of Open Lines.
+This method retrieves information about the Open Lines API revisions.

 No parameters.